marko-londo/IBM-ESPN-Case-Study/README.md

     Blitzbot can integrate with data APIs to access real-time data on players, teams, injuries, weather conditions, and any other relevant information, ensuring it has access to the latest information.

-    Hosting Blitzbot on a cloud infrastructure, such as [Amazon Web Services](https://aws.amazon.com/ "AWS") or [Microsoft Azure](https://azure.microsoft.com/en-us "Azure") is a crucial part of its implementation, ensuring it can handle high volumes of user interactions and facilitating data storage. <br><br>
+    Hosting Blitzbot on a cloud infrastructure, such as [Amazon Web Services](https://aws.amazon.com/ "AWS") or [Microsoft Azure](https://azure.microsoft.com/en-us "Azure") is a crucial part of its implementation, ensuring it can handle high volumes of user interactions and facilitating data storage.

+    Overall, the benefits of a feature such as Blitzbot are many.
+Increased engagement with the app, leading to greater ad revenue, the potential for adding a "pro manager" feature (tier based paid membership for use of Blitzbot, with basic and premium tiers), and the generation of a larger pool of data collection to provide more insights within the context of fantasy football users.  <br><br>

 [Return to Top](#table-of-contents)
 <br>